gold-mir/tetris/README.md

 ## Installation

-This game can be played online, with no additional setup required, at [link](linkURL).
+This game can be played online, with no additional setup required, at [GitHub.io](http://gold-mir/github.io/tetris).

 To instead setup a local copy on your machine: